 - Chances are you are using Universal RP earlier than v.
 10.7.
 If you are, please update to the latest version of URP.
 This should reduce the number of shader variants significantly as newer versions have tools that use multi-compilation, which addresses this problem with variants and building times.

-- There were reorts of the same problem (like this one), when the cause on this issue was a 3rd party asset that turned on the compilation of all shader variants.
+- There were numerous reports of the same problem (like this one), when the cause on this issue was a 3rd party asset that turned on the compilation of all shader variants.
 If you have any 3rd party assets in your project, please check if they have such an option to temporarily deactivating/deleting them one by one.

-- To make sure whether it is a problem with Flat Kit shaders, you can try creating a fresh project with only Flat Kit imported into it and building any of the demo scenes.
+- To make sure whether it is a problem with Flat Kit shaders, you can try creating a fresh project with only Flat Kit imported into it and building any of the Demo scenes.

 - If nothing helps, please get in touch.